EventSaucePHP/EventSauce/docs/docs/index.md

 message dispatching setups.

 EventSauce puts the focus on event sourcing, not on things that happen around event sourcing.
-It does not require you to follow CQRS patterns (althought you can).
+It does not require you to follow CQRS patterns (although you can).
 It does not require you to use a command-, event-, or query-bus.
 By doing so, it allows developers to use event sourcing for parts of their application more easily.